Near Kershaw in Lancaster County, South Carolina — The American South (South Atlantic)

 Erected 2004 by Lancaster County Historical Commission.
 (Marker Number 29-27.)

 Location.
-34° 34.51′ N, 80° 33.309′ W. Marker is near Kershaw, South Carolina, in Lancaster County.
-Marker is at the intersection of Haile Gold Mine Road and U.S. 601, on the right when traveling east on Haile Gold Mine Road.
-Touch for map.
+34° 34.51′ Touch for map.
 Marker is in this post office area: Kershaw SC 29067, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Kershaw (approx. 2.1 miles away); Welsh's Station / Kershaw Depot (approx. 2˝ miles away); Kershaw's First Library (approx. 2˝ miles away); The Battle Of The Hanging Rock (approx. 6.1 miles away); Flat Creek Baptist Church (approx. 6.3 miles away); Beaver Creek Skirmish / Capture of Provisions at Flat Rock (approx. 6.3 miles away); James Ingram Home (approx. 6.7 miles away); Battle of Hanging Rock (approx. 6.9 miles away).
 Touch for a list and map of all markers in Kershaw.